kaboc/pot/README.md

   void initState() {
     super.initState();

-    // A new scope is added, and the dummy factory is replaced with the actual one.
+    // 2.
+A new scope is added, and the dummy factory is replaced with the actual one.
     Pot.pushScope();
     todoDetailsPot.replace(() => TodoDetails(widget.todoId));
   }

   @override
   void dispose() {
-    // The TodoDetails object is discarded when the page is disposed of.
+    // 4.
+The TodoDetails object is discarded when the page is disposed of.
     Pot.popScope();
     super.dispose();
   }

   @override
   Widget build(BuildContext context) {
-    // The TodoDetails object specified by the todo ID is obtained.
-    // It gets bound to the current scope when it is first accessed here. final details = todoDetailsPot();
+    // 3.
+The TodoDetails object is created and gets bound to the current scope. final details = todoDetailsPot();
     ...
   }
 }
 ```

-Above is an example of an app using Flutter.

-- The TodoDetails object is only necessary in the TodoDetailsPage.
-    - It is better to be created in the page, and discarded when the user leaves there.
-- The object must be created with the todo ID.
-    - The dummy factory is replaced with the actual one that uses the todo ID.
 </details>

 ### Resetting objects without removing a scope